 Your first step on campus should be to complete the steps necessary to establish a record for yourself in the Faculty and Staff Information System (FASIS).
-To be entered into FASIS, you must complete the following documents: 1) a Personal Data Form with your demographic information; 2) your personal W-4 tax forms; and 3) the Employment Eligibility Form (I-9).
+To be entered into FASIS, you must first complete the I-9 employment eligibility form online.
+Then complete the following documents: 1) a Personal Data Form with your demographic information; 2) your personal W-4 tax forms; and 3) your direct deposit form.
 Your department will submit these forms, along with your Position Appointment form, to the Payroll Office.
 It will take anywhere from 48 to 72 hours for the Payroll Office to review your submitted forms and enter you into the FASIS system.
 At the beginning of the academic year, due to the extremely high volume of paperwork being processed by the Payroll Office, this process may take up to a week to complete.
 To help reduce this delay some schools may provide the necessary Personal Data and W4 Forms for the faculty member to complete well before the start of the academic year.
 The sooner you complete the forms and return them to your department or school, the sooner your information can be sent to Payroll and entered.
 For additional information and links to the forms, visit the Human Resources website.

 To comply with Federal law, Northwestern University participates in E-Verify.
 All newly hired employees are queried through this electronic system established by the Department of Homeland Security (DHS) and the Social Security Administration (SSA) to verify their identity and employment eligibility.